-Works to the church of St. John the Evangelist, Bush End included removal of a modern, plaster boarded partition, and replacing this with an attractive oak panelled screen.
-This then provided areas for a toilet for disabled and able bodied persons; and also a wash up area for cups and plates.
+Works to the church of St. John the Evangelist, Bush End included removal of a modern, plaster boarded partition, and replacing with attractive oak panelled screen, providing areas for a toilet for disabled and able bodied persons; and also a wash up area.
 A breathable lime floor was laid in this area, with under-floor heating.
 A septic tank and water connection were installed.

-In the porch, timber repairs were carried out, and the sunken floor was lifted, levelled and re-laid, using lime with a breather perimeter.
-New oak sheep gates were made and hung at the entrance to the church porch.
+In the porch, timber repairs were carried out, and the sunken floor was lifted, levelled and re-laid using lime with a breather perimeter.
+New oak sheep gates were made and hung.
 Further maintenance work undertaken included stone and brick repairs to buttresses, and urgent roof repairs.